 - Use an employment application that contains an equal employment opportunity statement along with a statement that if hired employment will be at will

 - Conduct background checks on all possible candidates

 - Institute a zero-tolerance policy regarding discrimination, substance abuse, and any form of harassment.
 Make sure to have an open-door policy

-- Create an effective record keeping system to document employee issues as they arise and what the business did to resolve those issue
+- Create an effective record-keeping system to document employee issues as they arise and what the business did to resolve those issues

 While it is important to have employment practices liability insurance coverage as well as practices in place to protect your business, it is also important to know the laws that are in place to protect the rights of your employees or potential employees.

 Some of the most common laws are as follows and you can get more information about employment laws from the U.S. Equal Employment Opportunity Commission (EEOC).

 - Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color, religion, national origin, and sex.
 It also prohibits sex discrimination on the basis of pregnancy and sexual harassment.

 - The Equal Pay Act of 1963, which prohibits employers from paying different wages to men and women who perform essentially the same work under similar working conditions

 - The Civil Rights Act of 1966, which prohibits discrimination based on race or ethnic origin

 - The Immigration Reform and Control Act of 1986, which prohibits discrimination on the basis of national origin or citizenship of persons who are authorized to work in the United States